pmuradian/InstantCompiler/README.md

-Compiler for a small inperative language Instant
+Compiler for a small inperative language called "Instant"